 Xbox has said that it will provide full updates on upcoming games and even more during this year’s all-digital Gamescom event slated for later in August.

-Gamescom will be kicking off later this month, and Xbox has confirmed that it’ll in fact be part of the show.
-Although the show would still be sticking to an all-digital showcase event again this year as a result of the ongoing coronavirus pandemic, Xbox says that it will provide full updates on Xbox Game Studios titles that have been announced prior to this time, and it will also be making some third-party partner announcements.
+Gamescom will be kicking off later this month, and Xbox has confirmed that it’ll be part of the show.
+Although the show would still be sticking to an all-digital showcase event again this year as a result of the ongoing coronavirus pandemic, Xbox says that it will provide full updates on Xbox Game Studios titles that have been announced prior to this time.
+It will also be making some third-party partner announcements.

-In a tweet by Xbox’s Aaron Greenberg, he reiterated how that their stream this year will be focused mainly on upcoming games.
-Greenberg further explained that there will be no new reveals or major surprises, but the Xbox team however has planned a stream that will be so much fun.
+In a tweet by Xbox’s Aaron Greenberg, he reiterated how that their stream this year would be focused mainly on upcoming games.
+Greenberg further explained that there would be no new reveals or major surprises, but the Xbox team has planned a stream that will be so much fun.

-In addition to all of this, Xbox also released a teaser that some of its games will be featured on August 25’s Gamescom: Opening Night Live, a show hosted by Geoff Keighley.
+In addition to this, Xbox released a teaser that some of its games will be featured on August 25’s Gamescom: Opening Night Live, a show hosted by Geoff Keighley.

 As for Xbox’s collection of first-party studios under Bethesda, there will be a livestream event for several days which will be hosted by the publisher beginning from August 26.
 Also in celebration of Gamescom 2021, Microsoft will run a digital Xbox sale with some games discounted by up to 75% on both console and PC.